lsa-pucrs/Player-Stage-Manual/docs/INTRO.md

 means to go to a terminal window and type the command given (`ls`), without the `>` character, then hit return.

-In many cases, you'll need to run first command (`player configfile.cfg`) in the backgroun, since it doesn't quit till player is done.
+In many cases, you'll need to run the first command (`player configfile.cfg`) in the background, since it doesn't quit till player is done.
 To do this, you add an ampersand (`&`) after the command.
 So if you type `player configfile.cfg` in a terminal, it will appear to freeze.
 If you however type `player configfile.cfg &` into the terminal, it will start up player and return.
-Player will print information and debugging messages to your terminal!
+Player will however print information and debugging messages to your terminal, which can be a bit confusing at times.

 When you use files, you should examine the files to see how they are working, just running the examples will not teach you (as) much!